 I recently acquired a large pile of assorted bare PCBs (about 20lbs of them) and I needed a way to tell how thick the copper on them was, so that I would know what to expect when etching them.

 After considering mechanical methods of measurement, I decided that it would be easier to just measure the resistance of the copper, and determine the thickness from there.
 First I tried just sticking and ohmmeter across a piece of PCB but it couldn't reliably read the resistance; a 4 wire meter was needed.

 Since I didn't happen to have a 4 wire ohmmeter in the lab, nor enough hands to touch all 4 leads to the pcb, I decided to make up a little probe that had the 4 contacts that I could connect to an ammeter/voltmeter to emulate the functionality of a 4 wire meter.
 So I cut out a little piece of pcb material, and dremeled it into a few electrically isolated but mechanically connected sections.
 I then drilled a few holes in it and soldered in some wires.

 This project was quick to make (about 10 minutes) and it worked extremely well.
-To calibrate it just press it against a piece of 1oz copper clad, and adjust the current to read a nice round value on my voltmeter meter (on my probe with a 1.5" contact spacing 1.5a gives 1mv for a 1oz copper board).
+To calibrate it just press it against a piece of 1oz copper clad, and adjust the current to read a nice round value on my voltmeter meter (on my probe with a 1.5" contact spacing 1.5A gives 1mV-per-inverse-oz of copper).
 That's it!
 To use it press it against a piece of copper clad and take divide 1/voltage, the result is now the thickness of the copper.